hundredplans/obsidian/other/no-boilerplate/how-to-learn-rust.md

 # Rustlings
 - Install Rustlings using ```curl -l https://raw.githubusercontent.com/rust-lang/rustlings/main/install.sh | bash``` to avoid missing dependencies
 - Type hint to access the hint per level
-- Consider Rustling exercies to be [[Kata]], re-do your favorite ones weekly to remember
+- Re-do weekly if you want to remember

 # How to learn Lifetime Annotations
 - Don't use References, use Ownership and share nothing, pass variables to functions and return them if you need them